evanshsu/webmud/README.md

 ## Customize for other MUDs:
   1. open src/mud.properties in webmud.war
   2. add new config for new MUD, ex: doom

 ```js
   doom.url=140.126.11.213
   doom.port=4000
   doom.encoding=MS950
 ```
+  3. modfiy runkk.sh with replace "kk" by "doom"